ephraimduncan/awesome-developer-dictionary/README.md

 - **SVG (Scalable Vector Graphics)**: a vector graphics file format that enables two-dimensional images to be displayed in XML pages on the Web.
 - **syntax**: the grammar of a programming language.
 - **system testing**: System testing is testing conducted on a complete integrated system to evaluate the system's compliance with its specified requirements.
 System testing takes, as its input, all of the integrated components that have passed integration testing.
 The purpose of a system test is to evaluate the end-to-end system specifications.
 Usually, the software is only one element of a larger computer-based system.
+- **SRE**: Site Reliability Engineering is a growing discipline that fills in gaps between Dev & Ops.

 ## T